ccarrero-sf/cortex_agents_rbac/README.md

 # Step 6: Test Snowflake Intelligence Access

 You can use the ALL_USER that was created before to test that all works well.
 To access Snowflake Intelligence go to ai.snowflake.com, enter the URL of your account and the user and password.
-You should be able to see the Agent that has been asigned to the role used by that user:
+You should be able to see the Agent that has been assigned to the role used by that user:

 ![image](img/16_all_user.png)

-We can see how the agent is able to respond to the third question by first using Cortex Analyst tool to identify sales for each bike and them look into Cortex Search to find product specifications.
+We can see how the agent is able to respond to the third question by first using Cortex Analyst tool to identify sales for each bike and then look into Cortex Search to find product specifications.
 The Agent is able to use all that context and provide an answer:

 ![image](img/17_all_user_question.png)

 # Step 7: Create one Agent for SNOW_ROLE

-Last step is to show how we can crate one Agent that respect RBAC that has been setup.
+Last step is to show how we can create one Agent that respects RBAC that has been setup.
 We are going to set it up using Cortex Analyst, where RBAC will be applied and the Cortex Search service for the Snow documentation.

 You can follow the same steps we did before.
 For the Cortex Search tool, we are going to use the specific Cortex Search Service we created with a filter for just Snow products.
 But we could also have used only one service and filter it here when adding the tool to the agent: